mit-orcd/orcd-docs-edit/docs/filesystems-file-transfer/transferring-files.md

 Engaging has an [Open OnDemand Portal](https://orcd-ood.mit.edu/).

-With the Engaging OnDemand portal you can do the following using the File Browser:
+With the ORCD OnDemand portal you can do the following using the File Browser:

 - Upload and download files and directories
 - Rename, move, and delete files and directories